jonathan-herring/UndeathSentence/README.md

 ### Controls
 - Use WASD keys for movement.
-- Use the mouse to change your character's direction/aim.
+- Move the mouse to aim.
 - Click LMB to use your weapon.
-- Click RMB to pick up a weapon from the ground.

-### Win/Loss Condition
+### Loss Condition
-Survive for 60 seconds and clear the field of all zombies.
-Losing all your health or failing to clear the screen results in a loss.
-Clearing the screen advances you to the next zone with the same health but tougher zombies.
-Win by surviving all 10 rounds.
+Rules are simple.
+Kill as many zombies as possible, while surviving as long as you can.
+Losing all your health will end the game, giving you another chance to restart from round 1 for a higher score.

 ### Storyline
-Sentenced to death for stealing food aboard a spaceship, you're given a chance for exoneration.
-The spaceship plans to visit 10 planets for supplies this month.
-Clear all 10 planets of their undead populations to win freedom.
-Each planet's zone gets progressively harder.
-You have only 60 seconds per zone before being abandoned to avoid enemy ship detection.
+Sentenced to death for stealing food aboard a spaceship, you're sentenced to death by the horde.
+There is no eacape, but you won't go down without a fight.

 ### Instructions
 #### Compilation: